GameRuiner/highlight_text_agent/README.md

-# Project Overview
+# mark.ai

-## TITLE: Mark.ai
+> Show, don't tell.
+Mark it with Mark.ai ✎

 ![AI Agent which scrolls and highlights relevant content](image.png "Visual")

-### PROBLEM
+## Problem

-Conversational AI generates inaccurate (hallucinated) responses, leading to low user trust.
+Conversational AIs often produce inaccurate or misleading responses.
+This leads to low user trust in their answers.

-### SOLUTION
+## Solution

-AI Agent which scrolls and highlights relevant content that directly addresses the user's query.
+That’s where Mark.ai comes in, an AI Agent which scrolls through the webpage of the documentation and highlights relevant content that directly addresses your question.

-### VALUE PROPOSITION
+### Value Proposition

 - Build user trust in AI-generated responses.
-- Save time and minimize effort needed to navigate documentation.
+- Save time and minimize cognitive effort needed to navigate documentation.

 ---

-# Team
+## Team

 - **Wojciech Mroczyński** – Prompt engineering, backend development
 - **Marko Golovko** – Full stack development

----

-# Technical Details

-### TECH STACK
+## Tech Stack

 - **Conversational AI** – ElevenLabs (agent widget)
 - **Next.js** – Full stack app
 - **Text Fragments** – Cross-browser standard; LLM using it via tool calling to scroll & highlight relevant text on the currently viewed webpage

+---

 ## Quick Start